pytorch/pytorch/docs/source/jit.rst

 the model via TorchScript to a production environment where Python programs may be disadvantageous. for performance and multi-threading reasons.

+For a gentle introduction to TorchScript, see the `Introduction to TorchScript <https://pytorch.org/tutorials/beginner/Intro_to_TorchScript_tutorial.html>`_ tutorial.

+For an end-to-end example of converting a PyTorch model to TorchScript and running it in C++, see the `Loading a PyTorch Model in C++ <https://pytorch.org/tutorials/advanced/cpp_export.html>`_ tutorial.

 Creating TorchScript Code
 --------------------------